qredo/qredochain-validators/README.md

 **Tendermint** uses a proof of authority-based consensus mechanism by default.
 As of v1.9.0 `qredochain` can be upgraded from proof-of-authority to proof-of-stake, with QRDO forming the economic foundation of the network and a means by which validators are incited and rewarded.

-# 2. Nodes and arcitecture
+# 2. Nodes and architecture

 There are two types of nodes within the network: